 Fighter-bomber units are designed to engage targets at land and sea, as well as to conduct surveillance and engage air targets.
 They are armed with "Orao" and "Supergaleb" G-4 jets.

 Reconnaissance units conduct air surveillance and can also engage targets in the air, at land and at sea.
-They are armed with reconnaissance type of “Orao” and “MIG-21” jets.
+They are armed with reconnaissance type of "Orao" jets.

 Transport units airlift combat elements, movable equipment and supplies, wounded and injured.
-They are equipped with An-26, An-2, JaK-40, Do-28.
-Transport aircraft units include also helicopter units or their parts that provide transport services using Mi-8, Mi-17 or “Gazelle” helicopters for general use.
+They are equipped with An-26 and An-2.
+Transport aircraft units include also helicopter units or their parts that provide transport services using H-145M, Mi-8, Mi-17 or "Gazelle" helicopters for general use.